apache/directory-fortress-enmasse/README-SECURITY-MODEL.md

  There are two types of organziations, User and Permission.
 For example, de/assignUser(User, Role) will verify that the caller has an ADMIN role with a user org unit that matches the ou of the target user.
  There is a similar check on grant/revokePermission(Role, Permission), verifying the caller has an activated ADMIN role with a perm org unit that matches the ou on the target permission.

-### The list of APIs that enforce ARBAC role range and OU checks.
+### The list of APIs that enforce ARBAC role range, org unit and ADMIN perm checks.

 |  #  | **Service**                    | Validate UserOU  | Validate PermOU | Role Range Check | **ADMIN Permission**                                                                              |
 | --- | ------------------------------ | ---------------- | --------------- | ---------------- | ------------------------------------------------------------------------------------------------- |